coldperformer/Data-Visualization-of-interest-of-different-data-science-topics/README.md

 # Data-Visualization-of-interest-of-different-data-science-topics
-This visualizaion is based on interest of people on different data science topics.
+This visualization is based on interest of people on different data science topics.
 In the end a clean visualization of bar plot has been generated.

 # Requirements
 Python 3.6 or higher